Solthodox/erc4626-checklist/README.md

 - `E2`- Is the vault susceptible to suffering a gas grieffing due to this external calls?
 - `E3`- Does the vault dangerously set a fixed gas limit when doing external calls?
 - `E4`- If performing raw calls, does the contract check for the `success` return value?
+- `E5`- If performing swaps, is the minimum tokens out parameter set to 0 to make sure the swaps always suceeds?
+- `E6` - If the vault incurs in losses in withdrawals because of slippage in swaps, does it have some kind of TVL limit so in case all the assets need to be liquidated the slippage is not crazy?

 ## Share price
 - `SP1`- Are `totalAssets` pesimistically accounted?
 - `SP2`- Does the share price relay too much on external dependencies?
-- `SP3`- Can the share price be manipulated by either vault users or vault's external dependencies?
+- `SP3`- Can the share price be manipulated by either vault users or vault's external dependencies(e.g. oracle manipulation)?
 - `SP4`- Is the vault share price inflation attack safe?
-- `SP5`- If there is any profit lock mechanism, is it reflected in the share price?
+- `SP5`- If there is any profit lock mechanism, is it correctly reflected in the share price?

 ## Inheritance
 - `IC1`- If the contracts inherits from `ERC4626.sol` and modifies some logic from the original implementation, does it override all of the needed functions from the inheriting for the vault to work properly?